A mohair cinch is made of smooth, durable fibers from the hair of an Angora goat.

 Mohair Information: What Is Mohair?

 Below: An Angora goat.
-Mohair is made from the wool of Angora goats.
+Mohair is made from the hair of Angora goats.

 The best way we have found to buy a new cinch in the correct size (length) is to measure an old cinch that fits the horse and saddle and simply buy a new one the same size.